thiagodiassilva/teste_tinytapeout/docs/info.md

 Such an FPU would be particularly useful in applications like high-performance computing, digital signal processing, scientific simulations, and graphics processing, where the ability to perform multiple arithmetic operations in parallel can greatly enhance performance.

 ## How to test

-Explain how to use your project : To be Done
+To be Done

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any : To be Done
+To be Done